gbvsilva/pyGetYTVideo/README.md

 # pyGetYTVideo

-Python script to get video from YouTube
+Python script to get video from YouTube.

-Depending on the network the request is made from this script will not work properly yet
+Obs: Depending on the network the request is made from this script will not work properly yet.